github/codeql/docs/codeql/codeql-cli/about-ql-packs.rst

             codeql/cpp-all: ^0.0.2

      - Packs that define CodeQL package dependencies on other packs
      - A map from pack references to the semantic version range that is compatible with this pack.
+Supported from CLI version v2.6.0 and onwards.
    * - ``defaultSuiteFile``
      - ``defaultSuiteFile: cpp-code-scanning.qls``
      - Packs that export a set of default queries to run
-     - The path to a query suite file containing all of the queries that are run by default when this pack is passed to the ``codeql database analyze` command.
+     - The path to a query suite file containing all of the queries that are run by default when this pack is passed to the ``codeql database analyze`` command.
+Supported from CLI version v2.6.0 and onwards.

 .. _custom-ql-packs: